Front kick: Applications and counters

 Front kicks are typically aimed at targets below the chest: stomach, thighs, groin, knees or lower.
 Highly skilled martial artists are often capable of striking head-level targets with front kick (albeit rarely use it this way).
 The front kick is fast and involves little body motion betraying the technique's nature prior to execution.
 This makes a well-developed front kick an excellent asset in both offence and defense.

 When defending, front kick could be used to severely damage the lower area of the opponent who has started an attack, but has overconcentrated on guarding head/upper body, and as a good tool to keep enemy from punch range.
 In offense, front kick could serve as an excellent opener for combination attacks, as it is fast, dangerous enough for opponent to switch attention to block/deflecting/evading the kick, but requires little deviation from the upright fighting stance, which is good to start punch attack from.
 Overall, there is a wide variety of situations where this kick could be exploited by a creative martial arts practitioner.

 Common ways to counter a front kick are deflecting it with hand, shin, etc., stepping away/sideways, or, given the kick is visibly pointed into abdomen/thighs area, shifting a body so it passes along.
-The last method is somewhat risky, as it relies heavily on defender's agility, with a front kick being one of the fastest kicks possible.
+The last method is somewhat risky, as it relies heavily on defender's agility, with a front kick being the fastest kick possible.
 More exotic techniques of countering front kicks exist, like one incorporated in Wado ryu kihon kumite (referred to as yakusoku, or prearranged, kumite, in some schools).
 Said technique involves simultaneously pushing opponents leg away from one's centerline and attacking the leg with a downward elbow strike into the hip.
 However, this method is not recommended to beginners and as a general purpose one.

 Also, although well-executed front kick is very fast, a careless execution presents an opponent with excellent opportunity for grappling, which could be disastrous for an attacker.
 Once the leg is grappled, a variety of attacks is available to a defender, such as wrestling techniques resulting in pain compliance hold, immediate counterattack with punches, throws, kicks into lower area and combinations of all above.
 For this reason, 'recocking' the leg after the kick is truly important, especially in real-life situations, where rules common to many competition martial arts do not apply.
 However, executing front kicks to the waist and below is relatively safe and effective, given the leg is immediately retracted.